karalkal/Qui-ck-Qui-z-/README.md

             answeredCorrectly: false,
          }
 ```
-The we sett the state questions with the newly created array with:
+Then we set the state of questions with the newly created array with:
 `        setQuestions(questionsArr)`

-Now since the state of hasSubmitted is false we render a Question component for each of our questions:
+Now since the state of hasSubmitted is false we render a Question component for each of our questions (otherwise Results will be displayed):

 ```
 const questionElements = questions.map(q =>